saivardhan4694/gesture-volume-and-mouse-control/README.md

 # Key Features:
 Volume Control: Adjust the volume based on the distance between the thumb and index finger.
 As the distance increases, the volume increases proportionally.
-Virtual Mouse:
-Move the mouse pointer by raising only the index finger and moving your hand.
-Perform a right-click by raising both the index and middle fingers simultaneously.
+Virtual Mouse: Move the mouse pointer by raising only the index finger and moving your hand.Perform a right-click by raising both the index and middle fingers simultaneously.

 # Installation
 Clone the repository: